ecurry15/CF-Azuki-Import-Export-Incident-Response/README.md

 **Finding**: The attacher used the `Arp.exe` and `Ipconfig / all` commands to identify lateral movement opportunities at 2025-11-19T19:04:01.773778Z.

-**Thoughts**:  When creating this query, I filtered for the most common commands that reveal local network devices.
+**Thoughts**:  When creating this query, I wanted to start with the most common commands that reveal local network devices.

 **KQL Query**:
 ```